At a Glance

 1. Openness to Experience measures how a buyer responds to novelty, abstraction, and unconventional thinking.
-It is a continuous spectrum, not a binary label.
+It's a spectrum, not a label.

-2. High-Openness buyers are drawn to vision, innovation language, and "what could be."
-Low-Openness buyers want proof, specifics, and "here is exactly how it works."
+2. High-Openness buyers want vision and "what could be."
+Low-Openness buyers want proof and "here's exactly how it works."

-3. Most startup and tech founders score high on Openness — so their messaging naturally skews toward vision and novelty, systematically missing the pragmatic buyers who hold the budget.
-This is the single most common personality blind spot in B2B communication.
+3. Most startup founders score high on Openness, so their messaging skews toward novelty by default — and the pragmatic buyers who hold the budget never see themselves in it.

 What Is Openness to Experience?

 Openness to Experience is the first of the Big Five personality dimensions — the "O" in OCEAN.
-It describes the degree to which a person is drawn to new ideas, abstract thinking, creative exploration, and intellectual curiosity versus preferring the familiar, the concrete, and the tried-and-true.
+It describes how drawn someone is to new ideas, abstract thinking, and creative exploration versus the familiar, the concrete, and the tried-and-true.

-Unlike popular personality tests that sort people into types, Openness operates on a continuous spectrum.
-No one is simply "open" or "closed."
-A buyer might score at the 80th percentile on Openness — highly curious and drawn to novel ideas — or at the 30th percentile, preferring established methods and practical evidence.
-Both positions are equally valid.
-Both represent real buyers with real budgets.
+Unlike personality tests that sort people into types, Openness runs on a continuous spectrum.
+Nobody's simply "open" or "closed."
+A buyer might score at the 80th percentile (deeply curious, drawn to novel ideas) or at the 30th, preferring established methods and hard evidence.
+Both are real buyers with real budgets.
 The question is whether your messaging reaches both.

 The Big Five research tradition identifies several facets within Openness:

-A buyer who scores high across these facets does not just tolerate novelty — they seek it out.
-They are energized by phrases like "reimagine your workflow" and "category-defining platform."
-A buyer who scores low on these facets is not incurious — they are pragmatic.
-They want to know that your solution works, that other companies have deployed it, and that the implementation path is clearly defined.
+A buyer who scores high across these facets doesn't just tolerate novelty, they chase it.
+Phrases like "reconsider your whole workflow" and "category-defining platform" make them lean in.
+A buyer who scores low isn't incurious.
+They're pragmatic.
+They want to know your solution works, that other companies have deployed it, and that the implementation path is nailed down.

-High Openness is not superior to low Openness.
-In organizational contexts, low-O buyers frequently make better purchasing decisions because they demand evidence before committing resources.
-High-O buyers drive innovation adoption but can also chase shiny objects.
-Effective B2B messaging respects both orientations because both show up in your pipeline.
+High Openness isn't superior to low Openness.
+In organizational settings, low-O buyers often make sharper purchasing decisions because they demand evidence before committing resources.
+High-O buyers drive adoption of new tools but can also chase shiny objects.
+Good B2B messaging respects both orientations because both show up in your pipeline.

 How Openness Shapes Buyer Behavior

-Openness does not predict whether a buyer will purchase.
-It predicts what kind of message makes them lean forward versus disengage.
-Understanding this distinction is critical: you are not segmenting buyers into "will buy" and "won't buy."
-You are adapting how you communicate your value so that the same product resonates with different cognitive styles.
+Openness doesn't predict whether a buyer will purchase.
+It predicts what kind of message makes them lean forward versus tune out.
+You're not segmenting into "will buy" and "won't buy."
+You're adapting how you communicate value so the same product lands with different cognitive styles.

 High-Openness Buyer Behavior

-Buyers who score high on Openness (roughly the top 30% of the population) exhibit specific, predictable communication preferences.
-They respond to innovation language — words like "reimagine," "transform," "disrupt," "pioneer," and "unlock."
-They are drawn to big-picture vision before they care about implementation details.
-Category creation appeals to them: they want to feel that your product represents a new way of thinking, not just a better version of something that already exists.
+Buyers who score high on Openness (roughly the top 30% of the population) show specific, predictable communication preferences.
+They respond to originality language, words like "reconsider," "reframe," "disrupt," "pioneer," and "reveal."
+Big-picture vision hooks them before implementation details do.
+Category creation appeals to them: they want to feel that your product represents a new way of thinking, not just a faster version of something that already exists.

 High-O buyers read case studies for the strategic insight, not the metrics.
-They want to understand the "why" behind a decision before the "how."
-They are comfortable with ambiguity and can tolerate product roadmaps that are directionally clear but not fully defined.
-When you pitch a high-O buyer, they are mentally extrapolating — imagining your product in their context, layering their own ideas on top, seeing possibilities you have not described yet.
+They want the "why" behind a decision before the "how."
+Ambiguity doesn't bother them.
+They can tolerate product roadmaps that are directionally clear but not fully baked.
+When you pitch a high-O buyer, they're already extrapolating, imagining your product in their context, layering their own ideas on top, seeing possibilities you haven't described yet.

 The risk with high-O buyers is that they engage enthusiastically but struggle to close.
-Their very openness means they are simultaneously exploring three other novel solutions.
-Your job is not to excite them — they arrive pre-excited.
+Their openness means they're simultaneously exploring three other novel solutions.
+Your job isn't to excite them, they arrive pre-excited.
 Your job is to channel that excitement into a decision before the next shiny object appears.

 Low-Openness Buyer Behavior

 Buyers who score low on Openness (roughly the bottom 30%) want proof before possibility.
-They respond to words like "proven," "reliable," "established," "concrete," and "step-by-step."
-They want specific timelines, defined implementation plans, reference customers in their industry, and evidence that your approach has been validated — ideally by companies they recognize.
+Words like "proven," "reliable," "established," "concrete," and "step-by-step" earn their attention.
+They want specific timelines, defined implementation plans, reference customers in their industry, and evidence that your approach has been validated, ideally by companies they recognize.

 Low-O buyers read case studies for the results.
-They want to know exactly what happened: how long did deployment take, what did it cost, what measurable outcomes were achieved, and what went wrong along the way.
-Transparency about limitations actually builds trust with low-O buyers because it signals that you are grounded in reality, not selling a dream.
+What happened, exactly?
+How long did deployment take, what did it cost, what measurable outcomes were achieved, and what went wrong along the way?
+Transparency about limitations actually builds trust with this group because it signals you're grounded in reality, not selling a dream.

-When a low-O buyer hears "we are disrupting the industry," they translate it to "this is unproven and will create risk for my organization."
-When they hear "our innovative AI-powered platform," they think "another vendor overselling technology."
+When a low-O buyer hears "we're disrupting the industry," they translate it to "this is unproven and will create risk for my organization."
+When they hear "our original AI-powered platform," they think "another vendor overselling."
 The same product can win or lose this buyer based entirely on framing.

 The Openness Communication Gap

-Here is the uncomfortable truth about B2B messaging in technology companies: the people writing it almost always score high on Openness.
-Startup founders, product marketers, growth leaders, content strategists — these roles self-select for curiosity, imagination, and comfort with the new.
-Research consistently shows that entrepreneurs score significantly higher on Openness than the general population.
+Here's the uncomfortable truth about B2B messaging in technology companies: the people writing it almost always score high on Openness.
+Startup founders, product marketers, growth leaders, content strategists, these roles self-select for curiosity, imagination, and comfort with the unfamiliar.
+Research consistently shows that entrepreneurs score significantly higher on Openness than the general population (Zhao & Seibert, 2006).

-This creates a systematic bias in B2B communication that is invisible to the people producing it.
-When a high-O founder writes copy that says "reimagine your go-to-market strategy with our AI-native platform," the language feels natural, compelling, and differentiated — to them.
+We think this creates the biggest single bias in B2B communication, and it's invisible to the people producing it.
+When a high-O founder writes copy that says "rework your go-to-market strategy with our AI-native platform," the language feels natural, compelling, and differentiated.
+To them.
 They share it with their high-O marketing team, who agree.
 They test it with their high-O advisor network, who validate it.
 Everyone in the room nods.

 Meanwhile, the VP of Operations who controls the actual budget reads the same message and sees nothing that tells her whether this tool will work in her environment, integrate with her existing stack, or deliver measurable results within the next two quarters.
-She is not impressed by "reimagine."
-She needs "here is exactly how this works, here is who else uses it, and here is the implementation timeline."
+She doesn't care about "reworking" anything.
+She needs "here's exactly how this works, here's who else uses it, and here's the implementation timeline."

-This is the Openness Communication Gap, and it is the single most common blind spot in B2B messaging.
+That's the Openness Communication Gap.
 It explains why brilliant products with genuinely differentiated technology fail to gain traction with enterprise buyers.
 The product is strong.
 The evidence exists.
-But the messaging wraps everything in vision and innovation language that only reaches high-O buyers — typically 25-30% of any buying committee.
+But the messaging wraps everything in vision language that only reaches high-O buyers, typically 25-30% of any buying committee.

 The Buying Committee Problem

 Enterprise purchases involve 6-10 decision-makers on average (Gartner).
-Even if the champion who discovers your product is high-O, the CFO, the VP of IT, the procurement lead, and the end-user manager may not be.
-Your messaging must survive the handoff from the visionary who found you to the pragmatist who approves the spend.
+Even if the champion who discovers your product is high-O, the CFO, the VP of IT, the procurement lead, and the end-user manager probably aren't.
+Your messaging has to survive the handoff from the visionary who found you to the pragmatist who approves the spend.
 If your copy only speaks high-O, it dies in the committee.

 The gap runs in the other direction too, though less commonly in tech.
-A legacy enterprise software company staffed by low-O marketers may produce messaging so focused on reliability and methodology that it fails to generate excitement with the innovation-minded leaders who drive new vendor adoption.
+A legacy enterprise software company staffed by low-O marketers may produce messaging so focused on reliability and methodology that it fails to spark any interest with the originality-minded leaders who drive new vendor adoption.
 "Our proven 20-year track record" signals stability but not relevance.
 Both extremes cost you pipeline.

 Writing for Both High and Low Openness

-The solution is not to write bland, middle-of-the-road copy that excites no one.
-It is to deliberately layer both orientations into your messaging so that each buyer finds the signals they need.
-Here are practical techniques that work.
+The solution isn't bland, middle-of-the-road copy that excites no one.
+It's deliberately layering both orientations into your messaging so each buyer finds the signals they need.

 Lead with Proof, Then Add Vision

 Reverse the typical startup messaging order.
-Instead of "We are reimagining B2B analytics" followed by features and then a case study at the bottom, lead with the concrete result: "Companies using [product] reduce reporting time by 62% in the first 90 days."
-This immediately grounds the low-O buyer.
-Then expand into the vision: "And that is just the starting point — our platform is designed to fundamentally change how teams make decisions."
-The high-O buyer now has both the evidence and the aspiration.
+Instead of "We're approaching B2B analytics differently" followed by features and then a case study at the bottom, lead with the concrete result: "Companies using [product] reduce reporting time by 62% in the first 90 days."
+That immediately grounds the low-O buyer.
+Then expand: "And that's just the starting point, our platform is built to fundamentally change how teams make decisions."
+Now the high-O buyer has both evidence and aspiration.

 This structure works because low-O buyers process top-down.
-If the first thing they read is abstract, many will not scroll far enough to find the proof.
-High-O buyers, on the other hand, are more willing to read through concrete evidence to reach the vision — their curiosity carries them forward.
+If the first thing they read is abstract, many won't scroll far enough to find the proof.
+High-O buyers, though, are more willing to read through concrete evidence to reach the vision, curiosity carries them forward.

 Include Both Data and Narrative

 High-O buyers respond to stories, analogies, and conceptual frameworks.
 Low-O buyers respond to data, benchmarks, and specific examples.
-The best B2B content includes both — not as compromises but as complementary evidence.
+The strongest B2B content includes both, not as compromises but as complementary evidence.

-When you present a case study, include the measurable results (deployment time, ROI, adoption rate) alongside the strategic narrative (why they chose this approach, what changed about their thinking, what they plan to do next).
+In a case study, include the measurable results (deployment time, ROI, adoption rate) alongside the strategic narrative (why they chose this approach, what shifted in their thinking, what they plan to do next).
 The low-O buyer extracts the numbers.
 The high-O buyer connects with the story.
 Both walk away convinced.

 Offer Both "Explore" and "Proven" Framings

 In your CTAs, feature pages, and product descriptions, provide dual framings without being obvious about it.
-Instead of a single CTA that says "Discover the future of analytics," offer two paths: "See how it works" (low-O framing — concrete, operational, safe) and "Explore what's possible" (high-O framing — open-ended, aspirational, creative).
-Let the buyer self-select into the framing that matches their cognitive style.
+Instead of a single CTA that says "Discover the future of analytics," offer two paths: "See how it works" (low-O framing (concrete, operational, safe) and "Explore what's possible" (high-O framing) open-ended, aspirational, creative).
+Let the buyer self-select.

-On feature pages, pair each capability with both a practical explanation ("This feature automates your weekly report, saving approximately 4 hours per cycle") and a forward-looking frame ("This is the foundation for a fully autonomous reporting layer that adapts to your team's evolving needs").
+On feature pages, pair each capability with both a practical explanation ("This feature automates your weekly report, saving approximately 4 hours per cycle") and a forward-looking frame ("This is the foundation for an autonomous reporting layer that adapts as your team's needs change").
 Neither statement is dishonest.
 Both are true.
-They simply activate different personality dimensions.
+They just activate different personality dimensions.

 Watch Your Adjective Ratio

-A quick diagnostic for Openness bias in your copy: count the adjectives.
-High-O messaging over-indexes on words like "innovative," "cutting-edge," "revolutionary," "transformative," and "pioneering."
-Low-O messaging over-indexes on "reliable," "proven," "secure," "established," and "comprehensive."
-If more than 70% of your adjectives come from one list, your copy has an Openness skew that is costing you reach.
+Quick diagnostic for Openness bias in your copy: count the adjectives.
+High-O messaging over-indexes on words like "original," "modern," "groundbreaking," "significant," and "pioneering."
+Low-O messaging over-indexes on "reliable," "proven," "secure," "established," and "thorough."
+If more than 70% of your adjectives come from one list, your copy has an Openness skew that's costing you reach.

-The fix is not to eliminate personality from your writing.
-It is to ensure that for every "innovative" you include a "proven," for every "reimagine" you include a "here is how."
-Balance is not blandness — it is coverage.
+The fix isn't to strip personality from your writing.
+It's to make sure that for every "original" you include a "proven," for every "reconsider" you include a "here's how."
+Balance isn't blandness, it's coverage.

-Understanding the theory of Openness is step one.
-Measuring how your actual messaging performs against both ends of the spectrum is where the theory becomes actionable.
+Understanding the theory is step one.
+Measuring how your actual messaging performs against both ends of the spectrum is where it gets useful.

 Most B2B teams have never audited their content for personality coverage.
-They optimize for clarity, SEO, brand voice, and conversion — all important — but none of these lenses reveal whether the copy systematically excludes certain personality types.
+They refine for clarity, SEO, brand voice, and conversion (all important) but none of those lenses reveal whether the copy systematically excludes certain personality types.
 A message can be clear, well-ranked, on-brand, and high-converting with early adopters while completely failing to reach the pragmatic majority.

 COS automates this measurement.
-Paste any B2B content — an email, landing page, pitch deck, LinkedIn post, or sales sequence — and get a complete Openness coverage analysis.
-The system identifies where your language skews high-O or low-O, flags the specific phrases that create personality gaps, and provides rewrite suggestions that broaden your coverage without flattening your voice.
+Paste any B2B content (an email, landing page, pitch deck, LinkedIn post, or sales sequence) and get a complete Openness coverage analysis.
+The system identifies where your language skews high-O or low-O, flags the specific phrases creating personality gaps, and provides rewrite suggestions that broaden your coverage without flattening your voice.

 What Good Openness Coverage Looks Like

-Weak coverage: Your message is 90% vision language or 90% proof language — you are reaching one end of the spectrum and losing the other.
-Moderate coverage: You have elements of both but they live in separate sections — some buyers disengage before reaching the content meant for them.
+Weak coverage: Your message is 90% vision language or 90% proof language, you're reaching one end of the spectrum and losing the other.
+Moderate coverage: You have elements of both but they live in separate sections, some buyers disengage before reaching the content meant for them.
 Strong coverage: Vision and proof are interwoven throughout, so every paragraph gives both high-O and low-O buyers a reason to keep reading.

 Openness is one of five personality dimensions that shape buyer behavior.
 To see how all five OCEAN traits interact in your messaging, start with the Big Five (OCEAN) overview.
 For a practical tool that maps familiar MBTI types to the scientifically validated OCEAN dimensions, try the MBTI-to-OCEAN translator.
-And to see how personality analysis fits into the broader landscape of communication frameworks, explore the Personality Frameworks hub.
+To see how personality analysis fits into the broader set of communication frameworks, explore the Personality Frameworks hub.